Other Scottish Country Dances for this Day

 ~ Arthur C. Clarke

-Scientific skepticism (also spelled scepticism) is the practice of questioning whether claims are supported by empirical research and have reproducibility, as part of a methodological norm pursuing "the extension of certified knowledge".
+Would you classify yourself as a Scottish Country Dancer who adheres to the philosophy of skepticism - the practice of questioning whether claims are supported by empirical research and have reproducibility, as part of a methodological norm for scientific inquiry?
+Well, you're in good company.
 The oldest skeptical society, "Association Against Quackery" is a Dutch organization founded in 1881.
 The word "quack," in the sense of a medical impostor, is a shortening of the old Dutch quacksalver (spelled kwakzalver in the modern Dutch), which originally meant a person who cures with home remedies, and then came to mean one using false cures or knowledge.
-Though the world may be uncertain, it is good to know a Petronella can come in handy, at least on the dance floor.
+Though the world may be uncertain, it is good to know a Petronella can come in handy as a default move, at least on the dance floor.

 When in Doubt, Dance Petronella